MoonlightCapital/MoonlightBot-docs/moderation-commands/warn.md

 ### Options

-* `user`: The user that you want to Warn - this is mandatory
+* `user`: The user that you want to warn - this is mandatory
 * `reason`: The reason you want to warn them.
 This is an optional parameter, which can be used for record-keeping
 * `notify`: Whether the target user will be notified by Direct Message (True/False)
 * `no-infraction`: Whether the warning counts as an infraction or not (True/False).
 This is optional and contains the server name and reason